Quantinar: a blockchain p2p ecosystem for honest scientific research: Introduction

-Naturally, the concept of a platform economy is not new.
-There are many top-down approaches that provide single elements of the combined approach that we propose.
-Journals are a proven way of retaining and furthering knowledge.
+Quantinar uses the stable and proven concept of a platform economy.
+Many Web 2.0 approaches provide isolated elements, like Coursera, but do not provide horizontal and vertical integration.
+Another example is journals which are a proven way of retaining knowledge.
 Yet they are limited in capacity, such as the amount and speed of reviewers.
-They are also subject to the publication bias, meaning that papers with insignificant results are unlikely to be published, thus skewing research results.
-The existence of the publication bias is well studied, such as in (Ioannidis, "Methods Matter", ...).
-Common means of spreading knowledge are available in educational platforms.
-The search for a fruitful mixture of both theoretical and practical approaches has created many platforms in the education business, like Coursera, EdX, Youtube, etc. all of which share many common strengths and weaknesses.
-However, they are typically top-down approaches that do not provide ownership for creators (or only under severe limitations) and they fail to connect the creators of knowledge with its consumers and to pave the way for today's consumers to be tomorrow's creators.
+They are also subject to publication bias, meaning that papers with statistically insignificant results are unlikely to be published, thus skewing research results.
+The existence of a publication bias of this kind is well studied \citep{Ioannidis2005}.

+Education platforms offer a blend of both theoretical and practical approaches, but miss the vertical integration in terms of reproducibility, data visibility, and transparency (EdX, Youtube).
+They are typically top-down approaches that do not provide ownership for creators and fail to connect the creators of knowledge with their consumers and pave the way for today's consumers to be tomorrow's creators.
+Most importantly, those platforms cannot ensure the quality and reproducibility of research results.
-There have been multiple attempts to define the problem that is lack of quality in quantitative research as enumarated by \cite{significanceFilter:2021}.
-However, defining the problem is only part of the solution, while creating a framework for quality, reproducible research is another.

-\href{https://quantinar.com/}{Quantinar} is a peer-to-peer (p2p) platform that strengthens research collaboration and reproducibility in different areas like Fintech, Blockchain, Machine Learning, Explainable AI, Data Science, Digital Economy, Cryptocurrency and Maths \& Stats.
-Its aim is to provide a better integration of scholarly articles, the studied data and the code of the implemented analysis to ensure the reproducibility of the published results, while also providing educational content.
+We propose \href{https://quantinar.com/}{Quantinar}, a P2P platform that strengthens research collaboration and reproducibility in different areas.
+The architecture of Qr is extensible, and flexible and may host all kinds of scientific knowledge elements that involve quantitative analysis.
+Here we present the Qr system across Fintech, Blockchain, Machine Learning, Explainable AI, Data Science, Digital Economy, Cryptocurrency, and Maths \& Stats.
+It aims to provide better integration of scholarly articles, the studied data, and the code of the implemented analysis to ensure the reproducibility of the published results, while also providing educational content.

+On top, Quantinar fosters scientific research by rewarding its participants through a modern data-driven algorithm that assesses the value of their publications.
+This algorithm draws inspiration from PageRank and maps the Quantinar ecosystem using a graph that represents the contributors and their contributions.
+The method is dynamic and flexible, ensuring temporal and spatial scalability, score inertia for each contributor, and community control.

+Finally, employing a game theory-based approach, Quantinar presents a novel peer-review process that aims to incentivize community members to conduct efficient and impartial publication reviews.
+Through simulations, we demonstrate the efficacy of this process.